 The standard seat position on Thule Chariot trailers is already very reclined, so its inability to recline isn’t a big deal.
 If you’ll be sticking to paved trails and moderate dirt trails, the Lite is a more affordable option.
 The Lite comes in single or double capacity.

-Thule Chariot Cheetah XT: ($650/$750) The Cheetah XT is the most affordable of the Thule Chariot trailers, but also isn’t quite as luxurious or comfortable as the others.
+Thule Chariot Cheetah XT: ($650/$750) The Cheetah XT (now discontinued), was the most affordable of the Thule Chariot trailers, but also wasn’t quite as luxurious or comfortable as the others.
 Its main benefit is that it’s really lightweight.

 The single trailer is over 10 pounds lighter than the single Thule Chariot Cross.
 That’s a lot of weight if you’ll be training or frequenting hilly areas.
 Part of the reason the Cheetah XT is so light is that it doesn’t have suspension.
 The Cheetah XT comes in single or double capacity.